18 Must-Have Negotiation Skills For Procurement Professionals

 The reservation price is the minimum price a seller can willingly accept.
 On the other hand, the opening bid is the amount suggested to start the bidding.
 Bidders are not required to accept the opening bid.
 If no one bids, then the auctioneer will lower the starting bidding price.

-If an opening bid is too high, then many buyers may start to be disinterested even if the auctioneer will lower the price.
+If an opening bid is too high, then many buyers may start to be disinterested even if the auctioneer lowers the price.
 Thus, professional auctioneers start with a lower starting bid to gain the interest of the buyers.

 Once the auctioneers get the interest of the bidders, then the buyers will likely become more invested and the price will continue to increase until it is sold.